10 Ways How Complex PTSD Can Affect Intimate Relationships

 The person with the condition may not be able to be close to another person, and they might also feel like they can’t trust them.
 An individual will usually have difficulty with their emotions and when it comes to being intimate with another person as well.

-For someone that loves a person with CPTSD, it may be devastating to see someone you care about acting in a way that doesn’t fit your idea of them, especially if they are acting erratically.
+For someone who loves a person with CPTSD, it may be devastating to see someone you care about acting in a way that doesn’t fit your idea of them, especially if they are acting erratically.
 It may cause you to feel like you need to seek mental support.
 Working through CPTSD and relationships is possible with hard work and time.

 What to do when CPTSD in a relationship is triggered?